pleiades86/bash-functions-for-firefox/README.md

 Get certification files from remote server and output the certification
 file on the stdout

-    get_nickname_from_cert cert_file

-Extract nickname from a certification file and output it on the stdout.

     is_cert_in_db nickname

 Get a nickname as input and check whether certification file related